MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Move-MgBetaUserMessage.md

 ## SYNOPSIS
 Move a message to another folder within the specified user's mailbox.
 This creates a new copy of the message in the destination folder and removes the original message.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Move-MgUserMessage](/powershell/module/Microsoft.Graph.Users.Actions/Move-MgUserMessage?view=graph-powershell-1.0)

 ## SYNTAX